Family Encyclopedia >> Home & Garden

 How to

-3. Sprinkle the baking soda on the branches.
+3. Sprinkle baking soda generously over the sprayed areas.

 Result